-

 15 U.S. Code Chapter 98

-Applicability: SOX applies only to public companies.
+SOX applies only to public companies.
+Generally, a public company is listed on a public stock exchange.

 Penalties and enforcement:

-SOX has very tough penalties.
-Unlike many other cybersecurity or privacy statutes, SOX has criminal penalties.
-In theory, a CEO and CFO can be liable for maximum penalties of $1 million and ten years’ imprisonment for a false certification, and $5 million and 20 years for a willfully false filing.
+In theory, a CEO or CFO can be liable for maximum fines of $1 million and 10 years imprisonment for false certification and $5 million and 20 years for a willfully false filing.

 SEC Regulation S-P: Privacy of Consumer Financial Information and Safeguarding Personal Information